jeffwhunter/reinfocus/README.md

  * `python examples\train_agent.py -e DiscreteSteps-v0 -a ppo`
  * `python examples\watch_agent.py -e DiscreteSteps-v0 -a ppo`

-To optimize hyperparameters for the same agent and environment, use `python examples\optimize_hyperparameters.py -e DiscreteSteps-v0 -a ppo`, but this will take the better part of a day.
-The hyperparameters the script generates are not nicely formatted for `.yml` files, so use
+To optimize hyperparameters for the same agent and environment (over roughly a day), use:
-`python examples\translate_hyperparameters.py "<paste hyperparameters>"` to do that.
-If you look at the `example\*_tuned.yml` files, you can see they are the combination of a set of default parameters from `example\*_untuned.yml` and the output of `translate_hyperparameters.py`.
+ * `python examples\optimize_hyperparameters.py -e DiscreteSteps-v0 -a ppo`

+To format the generated hyperparameters for `.yml` files, use:
+ * `python examples\translate_hyperparameters.py "<paste hyperparameters>"`

 Special Thanks
 ------------------